wendahere/GS5/pages/2_individuals/5_gimblecode.md

 ### **4.8 Key Implementation Lines (for Cross-Reference)**

 **Purpose.** This subsection identifies the specific lines of code that implement each critical function used by the gimbal control software.
-Full source is provided in Annex B with line numbers; references use (Annex B.A.i, Lstart–Lend).
+Full source is provided in Appendix F to K with line numbers; references use (Appendix F, Lstart–Lend).

 #### **A. gclib.py \- Galil Motor Controller Interface**

-* Open/Close controller: `GOpen`, `GClose` → (Annex B.A.1, L151–158; L161–168)
+* Open/Close controller: `GOpen`, `GClose` → (Appendix F, L151–158; L161–168)

 * Send commands: `GCommand` → (L171–180)